-The D&T Department at Tabor encompasses Design Technology, (taught as Product Design or Graphics, and Food.
+The D&T Department at Tabor encompasses Design Technology, (currently taught as Product Design, or Graphics, and Food.

 Every student is taught the basics of ‘cooking’ skills in KS3.
 We therefore rotate our students on an annual carousel allowing each student to study one academic year in Food and two years in other Design and Technology subjects.

 The aim and objectives of the Design and Technology Department relate directly to those of the school and to the requirements of The National Curriculum.
 We see Design and Technology as an area of practical and creative activity that aims to prepare young people for life in a changing technological society.
 We feel that the modern approach to teaching this subject should emphasise areas such as design and communication, mechanisms, structures, electronics and computer applications alongside the more traditional skills of realisation in wood, metal and plastic.
 We aim and endeavour to excite and challenge pupils at Tabor Academy as a result, both in lessons and extra-curricular time.
 We live by the motto: explore, create and evaluate!